nadiamariduena/python-intro-2024-privat/15_loops.md

 <br>

-- **Analytics and Insights:** Timestamp data can provide valuable insights into user behavior and preferences.
+- 🔴**Analytics and Insights:** Timestamp data can provide valuable insights into user behavior and preferences.
 By analyzing when users skip or repeat certain parts of a song, you can gain insights into which parts of a song are most engaging or which parts may need improvement.

 ```python